tonykwok1992/dl4j_human_remover/README.md

 docker run --rm -p 5000:5000 dl4j_human_remover
 ```

+#### Test out your image:

+- Go to your browser at http://localhost:5000.
+The Web UI will allow you to upload a photo for testing

+- If you want to do it via command line, via curl

 ```
 curl http://localhost:5000/removehuman --data-binary "@/path_to_image/image.jpg" --output /output_path/output.jpg

 # where /path_to_image/image.jpg is the input and /output_path/output.jpg is the output file you want it to be located at
 ```